Girlfriend tried to save 'loving father' shot outside Henrico townhomes: 'He just shot him down'

 "He walked out to the car and said, ‘Hey, what are you doing?’
 I said, ‘I'm looking for the chapstick,’” she told Burkett.
 “And when we looked up, this guy was coming down the sidewalk.
 The same guy I seen at the end of our townhouse complex was coming down the sidewalk with a gun.
 And he just shot him down."

-"As soon as I got to him I could hear the shooter’s feet running off," she said.
+"As soon as I got to him I could hear the shooter’s feet running off," she recalled.

-The suspects, one possibly wearing glasses and the other wearing a dark puffy jacket and a ski mask, fled on a footpath close to the townhouses off Townhouse Road in the Near West End, Crime Insider sources told Burkett.
+The suspects, one possibly wearing glasses and the other wearing a dark puffy jacket and a ski mask, fled on a footpath close to the townhouses, Crime Insider sources told Burkett.

 Police so far have not released a motive, but sources said the attack does not appear to be random.